-As seen in Shakespeare’s quote, sciatica is a bedeviling condition.
-It has been tormenting mankind for hundreds – if not thousands – of years.
-Those who suffer from it chronically are well aware of the misery it brings to their lives — as well as the physical impact it can have on day-to-day well-being.
+Sciatica is a bedeviling condition – those who suffer from it chronically are well aware of the misery it brings to their lives — as well as the physical impact it can have on day-to-day well-being.

 There’s a lot of misconception about what sciatica is, however.
 First and foremost, it is not actually a medical condition in itself; it’s a symptom of some other underlying problem.
 For example, a lumbar herniated disc or spinal stenosis could be the root of the problem.